 - Enabling signature spoofing to enable microG support can be an attack vector from a security POV

 - Even though this ROM is based on LineageOS, as of writing this, not all of the LineageOS devices are supported

 - Includes Google Apps (GApps) instead of providing Open Source alternatives

 - No confirmation if Google’s SafetyNet is working or not

-You may be wondering why some of the interesting Android based ROMs (CalyxOS, GrapheneOS etc) are only restricted to supporting Google’s Phones.
-Isn’t that ironic?
+You may be wondering why some of the interesting Android-based ROMs (CalyxOS etc.) are only restricted to supporting Google’s Phones.

 Well, that is because most phones support unlocking a bootloader, but only Google Pixels support locking the bootloader again.
-This is a consideration when you are developing an Android based ROM for privacy and/or security-focused crowd.
-If the bootloader is unlocked, it is an attack vector that you haven’t patched yet.
+This is a consideration when developing an Android-based ROM for privacy and security-focused crowd.
+If the bootloader is unlocked, it is an attack vector you haven’t patched yet.

-Another reason for this irony is that, only Google makes their phones’ Device Tree and Kernel Source Code available for the public in a timely manner.
-You cannot develop a ROM for said phone without its Device Tree and Kernel Source Code.
+Another reason for this irony is that only Google makes their phones’ Device Tree and Kernel Source Code available to the public on time.
+You cannot develop a ROM for the said phone without its Device Tree and Kernel Source Code.

 If you do not have a Google Pixel, you can still try LineageOS for microG.
-It is a good community effort to bring Google’s proprietary features without invading your privacy, to the masses.
+It is a reasonable community effort to bring Google’s proprietary features without invading your privacy to the masses.